ionelmc/python-manhole/README.rst

     :alt: Coverage Status
     :target: https://coveralls.io/r/ionelmc/python-manhole

-Coverage is wrong, must be a bug in coveralls, it should be around 80%-90% depending whether you count branches or not.
+Coverage is wrong, must be a bug in coveralls, it should be at least 80%-90% depending whether you count branches or not.